Daughters of the American Revolution

-The Daughters of the American Revolution (DAR) is a lineage-based membership service organization for women who are directly descended from a person involved in the United States' struggle for independence.
-A non-profit group, they promote education and patriotism.
-The organization's membership is limited to direct lineal descendants of soldiers or others of the Revolutionary period who aided the cause of independence; applicants must have reached 18 years of age and are reviewed at the chapter level for admission.
-The DAR has over 185,000 current members in the United States and other countries.
-Its motto is "God, Home, and Country".
+The National Society Daughters of the American Revolution (often abbreviated as DAR or NSDAR) is a federally chartered lineage-based membership service organization for women who are directly descended from a patriot of the American Revolution.
+A non-profit and non-political group, the organization promotes historical preservation, education and patriotism.
+Its membership is limited to direct lineal descendants of soldiers or others of the American Revolution era who aided the revolution and its subsequent war.
+Applicants must be at least 18 years of age.
+DAR has over 190,000 current members in the United States and other countries.
+The organization's motto was originally "Home and Country" until the twentieth century, when it was changed to "God, Home, and Country".

-Founding
+History

-In 1889 the centennial of President George Washington's inauguration was celebrated, and Americans looked for additional ways to recognize their past.
+In 1889, the centennial of President George Washington's inauguration was celebrated, and Americans looked for additional ways to recognize their past.
 Out of the renewed interest in United States history, numerous patriotic and preservation societies were founded.
 On July 13, 1890, after the Sons of the American Revolution refused to allow women to join their group, Mary Smith Lockwood published the story of patriot Hannah White Arnett in The Washington Post, asking, "Where will the Sons and Daughters of the American Revolution place Hannah Arnett?"
 On July 21 of that year, William O. McDowell, a great-grandson of Hannah White Arnett, published an article in The Washington Post offering to help form a society to be known as the Daughters of the American Revolution.
 The first meeting of the society was held August 9, 1890.

-The first DAR chapter was organized on October 11, 1890, at the Strathmore Arms, the home of Mary Smith Lockwood, one of the DAR's four co-founders.
+The first DAR chapter was organized on October 11, 1890, at the Strathmore Arms (810 12th Street NW), the home of Mary Smith Lockwood, one of the DAR's four co-founders.
 Other founders were Eugenia Washington, a great-grandniece of George Washington, Ellen Hardin Walworth, and Mary Desha.
 They had also held organizational meetings in August 1890.
 Other attendees in October were Sons of the American Revolution members Registrar General Dr. George Brown Goode, Secretary General A. Howard Clark, William O. McDowell (SAR member #1), Wilson L. Gill (secretary at the inaugural meeting), and 18 other people.

-The First Lady, Caroline Lavina Scott Harrison, wife of President Benjamin Harrison, lent her prestige to the founding of DAR, and served as its first President General.
+The U.S. First Lady Caroline Lavina Scott Harrison, wife of President Benjamin Harrison, lent her prestige to the founding of DAR, and served as its first President General.
 Having initiated a renovation of the White House, she was interested in historic preservation.
 She helped establish the goals of DAR, which was incorporated by congressional charter in 1896.

-In this same period, such organizations as the Colonial Dames of America, the Mary Washington Memorial Society, Preservation of the Virginia Antiquities, United Daughters of the Confederacy, and Sons of Confederate Veterans were also founded.
-This was in addition to numerous fraternal and civic organizations flourishing in this period.
+On March 3, 1913, the Woman Suffrage Procession concluded with a rally at Memorial Continental Hall, the society's national headquarters, as many members of DAR were active in the women's suffrage movement.